Apple Beet Slaw

-This sweet and tangy beet slaw with apples, onion, and cabbage is easy to make in 15 minutes and is perfect as a healthy side salad or topping for burgers and tacos.
+This sweet and tangy apple beet slaw with onion, and cabbage is easy to make in 15 minutes and is perfect as a side dish or topping for burgers and tacos.

 Overhead shot of a beet, apple and cabbage slaw in a bowl with a fork.

-• vegan, gluten-free and nut-free – works for those with dietary restrictions
+• Vegan, gluten-free and nut-free.
+Works well for those with dietary restrictions.

 Labelled ingredients for a beet, apple and cabbage salad.